netgroup-polito/translator2symnet/README.md

 Install OpenJDK-8

-(If a different version is preferred, the ScalaZ3 jar must be recomplied against this jdk.
+(If a different version is preferred, the ScalaZ3 jar in translator2symnet/symnet folder must be recomplied against this jdk.
 You're on shaky ground there)
  - sudo apt-get update
  - sudo apt-get install -y python-software-properties
  - sudo add-apt-repository -y ppa:openjdk-r/ppa